kimchitsigai/Articles-and-Tutorials/asterisk_install.md

 >#### SSH Keys
 >
-For increased security, it's advisable that you create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) or (for Windows users) [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).
+For increased security, it's advisable that you create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) or &ndash; for Windows users &ndash; [How To Create SSH Keys with PuTTY to Connect to a VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).

 Generally speaking, a:

-*  512 MB droplet supports approximately `5-15` concurrent calls
+*  512 MB droplet can support approximately `5-15` concurrent calls
 *  1 GB supports approx. `15-25` concurrent calls
 *  2 GB supports approx. `25-50` concurrent calls
 *  4 GB supports approx. `50-100` concurrent calls
 *  8 GB supports approx. `100-175` concurrent calls
 *  16 GB supports approx. `175+` concurrent calls

 **NOTE:** It is safe to "guess low."
-If you underestimate your call volume, try adding swap space. *See* [How To Add Swap on CentOS 6](https://www.digitalocean.com/community/articles/how-to-add-swap-on-centos-6).
-In addition, DigitalOcean makes it easy to resize your cloud server, later. *See* [How To Resize Droplets Using Snapshots](https://www.digitalocean.com/community/articles/how-to-resize-droplets-using-snapshots).
+If you underestimate your call volume, try adding swap space. *See* [How To Add Swap on CentOS 6 | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-add-swap-on-centos-6).
+In addition, DigitalOcean makes it easy to resize your cloud server, later. *See* [How To Resize Droplets Using Snapshots | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-resize-droplets-using-snapshots).

 ### Set the Hostname and FQDN in `/etc/hosts`

 Next, follow the steps outlined in [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04 or CentOS 6.4](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu_centos.md).
 If entered properly at the time that your cloud server was created, the machine's `hostname` should already be formatted as a FQDN.
-If so, feel free to skip to the section titled **Setting the Fully Qualified Domain Name (FQDN)**
+If so, feel free to skip to the section titled **Setting the Fully Qualified Domain Name (FQDN)**.

 ### Setting the Timezone